10 Cheapest Universities in Germany for International Students

 Tuition fee: €750 per semester

-University of Potsdam offers a wide range of academic programs, including natural sciences, social sciences, humanities, law, and economics.
+The University of Potsdam has lots of different programs you can study, like natural sciences, social sciences, humanities, law, and economics.

 Tuition fee: €300 per semester